7 Ways Sales Leadership Drives Revenue Growth

 Bottom Line: Founders, Directors and Owners need a team to scale.
-FDS’s best cure is a high performance sales team.
+The best cure for poor revenue is a high performance sales team.

 Founders, Directors and Owners know this is an area demanding their focus.
 Very few ignore it.
 50% hire a team or a sales leader without any formal program for sales leadership or sales success.

-Bottom Line: Invest in your sales scale approach by seeking advice on building and managing a successful sales team.
-This is such a critical area for Founder's, Director's, Owner's and Investor's success that it cannot be left to chance.
+Bottom Line: Invest in your revenue scale approach by seeking advice on building and managing a successful sales team.
+This is such a critical area for success that it cannot be left to chance.

 Who doesn’t want a bigger pipe?
 The most pressing issue with the pipe is the quality.
 A large pipeline of deals that are not ideal wastes everyone’s time.
 Get this right then it can grow from a solid base.

-Bottom Line: Focus on quality to allow more time to focus on deals you can win.
+Bottom Line: Focus on quality of pipe to allow more time to focus on deals you can win.
 Don't spend time on deals you cannot win, or where the client will make no decision.